lordelph/2600intro/README.md

 These are materials for a lightning talk given at [SyncHerts](http://www.meetup.com/SyncHerts/events/225920918/) by [Paul Dixon](http://linkedin.com/in/pjdixon) on 14 Jan 2016.

+The slides from the talk are [available via SlideShare|http://www.slideshare.net/PaulDixon4/atari-2600-programming-for-fun]

 The object of the talk was inspire at least one person to try their hand at Atari 2600 programming just for the interesting challenges it presents.
 If you're reading this, I'm glad it piqued your interest - tweet [@lordelph](http://twitter.com/lordelph)